Open proxy

 An open proxy is a type of proxy server that is accessible by any Internet user.

-Generally, a proxy server only allows users within a network group (i.e. a closed proxy) to store and forward Internet services such as DNS or web pages to reduce and control the bandwidth used by the group.
-With an open proxy, however, any user on the Internet is able to use this forwarding service.
+Generally, a proxy server only allows users within a network group (i.e., a closed proxy) to store and forward Internet services such as DNS or web pages to reduce and control the bandwidth used by the group.
+With an open proxy, however, any user on the Internet can use this forwarding service.

 Advantages

 An anonymous open proxy is useful to those looking for online anonymity and privacy, as it can help users hide their IP address from web servers since the server requests appear to originate from the proxy server.
 It makes it harder to reveal their identity and thereby helps preserve their perceived security while browsing the web or using other internet services.
 Real anonymity and extensive internet security might not be achieved by this measure alone as website operators can use client-side scripts to determine the browser's real IP address and the open proxy may be keeping logs of all connections.
-Open proxies also don't stop tracking cookies and fingerprinters from identifying users.
+Open proxies also do not stop tracking cookies and fingerprinters from identifying users.

 Most public VPNs work through open proxies.